What is a Professional Organizer?

-As defined by NAPO, the National Association of Professional Organizers, The Organizing Authority®, “Professional Organizers use tested principles and expertise to enhance the lives of clients.
+As defined by NAPO, the National Association of Productivity and Organizing Professionals, “Professional Organizers use tested principles and expertise to enhance the lives of clients.
 By designing custom organizing systems and teaching organizing skills, they help individuals and businesses take control of their surroundings, their time, their paper piles, their lives!”

 What is the ICD?

 The mission of the Institute for Challenging Disorganization is to benefit people affected by chronic disorganization.
 The ICD explores, develops and communicates information, organizing techniques and solutions to Professional Organizers, related professionals and the public.